Sayulita Nayarit, Mexico Travel Guide

 Sayulita's uneven stone-paved streets and limited sidewalks present navigation challenges for those with mobility needs or utilizing strollers.

-Specialized services for visual or hearing impairments are limited, requiring proactive planning for navigation and communication.
+Specialized services for the visually or hearing impaired are limited, requiring proactive planning for finding your way and staying in touch.

 Mexico observes several public holidays throughout the year, which can affect business operations and local activities.